 Developers will need to work with Adur District Council, West Sussex County Council and the Environment Agency to ensure that tidal and fluvial flooding as well as surface water and groundwater flooding are adequately mitigated without worsening flood risk elsewhere.
 Opportunities to reduce flood risk elsewhere should also be sought.
-These issues should be addressed in detail by a Flood Risk Assessment at the planning application stage.
+These issues should be addressed in detail by a Flood Risk Assessment (FRA) at the planning application stage.
+A Flood Risk Assessment (FRA) will be required at the planning application stage.
+The FRA must take account of and seek to facilitate relevant recommendations of the Lancing Surface Water Management Plan.

-As part of a Landscape Strategy/Green Infrastructure Strategy, the following are to be delivered:
+As part of a Landscape Strategy/Green Infrastructure Strategy for the site, the following are to be delivered:

-- Ecological enhancements in the north-west corner of the site in order to address the safeguarding and enhancement of biodiversity assets. - Retention and enhancement of the existing network of water bodies on site for drainage and ecological benefits.

-- Open space and recreation areas (to include children's play areas) located within the development, and provision for formal sports, in accordance with Council standards. - A Country Park and informal recreation (approx. 28 hectares). - Strategically sited areas of woodland to the north and east of the site to provide a distinctive 'green edge', screening views of the new development.
+- Ecological enhancements in the north-west corner of the site in order to address the safeguarding and enhancement of biodiversity assets. - Retention and enhancement of the existing network of water bodies on site for drainage and ecological benefits. - Open space and recreation areas (to include children's play areas) located within the development, and provision for formal sports, in accordance with Council standards. - A Country Park and informal recreation (approx. 28 hectares). - Strategically sited areas of woodland to the north and east of the development area site to provide a distinctive 'green edge', screening views of the new development.